cea-hpc/mpc/doc/src/building/build_options.rst

 In case you are building MPC offline you should place the external modules sources in the BUILD directory or in the $HOME/.mpc-deps.
-You can get all dependencies sources zipped archives with :code:``installmpc --download``.
+You can get all dependencies sources zipped archives with ``installmpc --download``.
 MPC installed dependencies are the following :

 - openpa